sangyl23/Multi-Task-Learning-for-Mobility-Management/README.md

  - `BS_num` BS number.
  - `beam_num` beam number.

-## Date set generation
+## Trained model download, Data set download, and Date set generation
-In `./eval_dataset`, we have provided the data set for test.
+In Tsinghua Cloud `./eval_dataset`, we have provided the data set for test.
 If you want to reproduce the data set, please follow these steps:

 ### Outdoor 1
  1. Enter the folder `./DeepMIMO_O1_28_matlab`